UMN-VR/UMN-VR-Quest-2-App/README.md

 ###### READMEv5.0 <br/> Made with ❤️ by [Felipe Galindo](https://felipegalind0.github.io)

+# UMN-VR Quest 2 Photogrammetry Demo

+An Open Source demonstration of photogrammetry in VR, made in Unity for Quest 2 & WebVR

 Try the WebXR Build on a SteamVR headset!
 [https://UMN-VR.github.io/WebGL_Demo](https://umn-vr.github.io/WebGL_Demo/)
 (technically runs on a quest 2 as well, but not optimized & has significant performance issues due to wasteful software stack and completely unoptimized scene. )